 Dr. Ron Eaglin

-Dr. Ron Eaglin currently serves as the Chair to the Department of Engineering and Information Technology at Daytona State College.
-There he has led the department to full ABET accreditation of 3 programs in Engineering Technology and Information Technology and to high level national rankings in U.S. News and World Report.
+Dr. Ron Eaglin currently serves as the Chair of the Department of Engineering and Information Technology at Daytona State College.
+There he has led the department to full ABET accreditation of 3 programs in Engineering Technology and Information Technology and to high-level national rankings in U.S. News and World Report.
 The program is recognized nationally and internationally as one of the best and most affordable programs in the world.
-Ron lost his beloved wife to cancer seven years ago and in 2020 he lost his 21 year old daughter in a tragic car accident.
+Ron lost his beloved wife to cancer seven years ago and in 2020 he lost his 21-year-old daughter in a tragic car accident.